ChrisK-0/imeline_ajalugu-wordpress/README.md

 ### Created event_archive() function for archive page IDs and is_check

 Multiple places used the archive page's id, so it was turned into a function.
 Archive page for some reason uses random post data from one of the events.
 To counter that, there are 2 magical lines in archive-custom_event.php, one for header and one for footer.
 Footer is necessary for footer meta fields, header is currently modified to already us archive page IDs.
 Both magic lines are to be temporary until a proper solution is found.

+## Day 36

+### Links to other pages in every page, CSS adjustments, admin meta field positioning

+Single event and archive page now link to the front page.
+Single event page cover background is no longer cut at the bottom.
+Made the link position to left instead of right.
+Separated modal meta field from footer in admin panel; moved longer text fields into the block editor from the right side panel.